“Transportation is the process that involves the movement of water and necessary nutrients to all parts of the plant for

-It is a transportation process that involves the passive movement of a substance from cell to cell or from one part of the plant to the cell.
-They do not involve in the movement of molecules takes place in a random fashion and in the expenditure of energy.
+It is a transportation process that involves the passive movement of a substance from cell-to-cell or from one plant part to the cell.
+Its outcome does not entail energy-expenditure.
+Here molecules move in a random manner.
 It is a slow process.

 Here the substance moves from higher concentration region to lower concentration region.
 The diffusion is the only means of transport for gases in case of plants.
 The rate of diffusion depends on the temperature, pressure, and mainly on a gradient of concentration.

-The gradient is a vital component of the process of diffusion.
+The gradient is a vital component for the process of diffusion.
 Hence, a smaller substance has to be diffused faster when compared to large ones.
 Facilitated Diffusion is a passive process that comprises antiport, uniport, and symport.

 Antiport proteins exchange the solutes by transporting them in and out of the cell.
 The main function of uniport protein is to carry single solute across the membrane.
 Symport proteins transfer two different solutes simultaneously in the same direction.